How to get Low Maintenance Planting for Pots

 Low Maintenance Planting for Pots

-Well this is a bit of a misnomer planting in pots will always more labour intensive than planting in soil.
+This is a bit of a misnomer; planting in pots will always more labour intensive than planting in soil as plants never evolved to grow in a pot!

 Plants were not designed to grow in a pot and so will be more demanding.
 There are ways to reduce the time you spend tending to your pots.